Thiruvananthpuram–Korba Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Schedule

 Service

-The 22648 Thiruvananthapuram Central–Korba Express covers the distance of 2513 km in 45 hours 20 mins (51 km/hr) & in 45 hours 35 mins as the 22647 Korba–Thiruvananthapuram Central (55 km/hr).
+The 22648 Kochuveli –Korba Express covers the distance of 2513 km in 45 hours 20 mins (51 km/h) and in 45 hours 35 mins as the 22647 Korba–Thiruvananthapuram Central (55 km/h).

 As the average speed of the train is equal to 55 km/h, as per railway rules, its fare includes a Superfast surcharge.